Package Leaflet: Information for the User

 Contact your doctor immediately if you notice possible signs of thrombosis (see also “Regular checks”).

 Some women who use hormonal contraceptives, including Kerizet, have reported depression or depressed mood.
-Depression can be severe and sometimes leads to suicidal thoughts.
+Depression can be severe and sometimes lead to suicidal thoughts.
 If you experience mood changes and depressive symptoms, contact your doctor for medical advice as soon as possible.

 Children and adolescents

-Use of Kerizet with other medications
+Use of Kerizet with other medicines

-Some medications
+Some medicines

-These include medications used to treat:
+These include medicines used to treat:

-Consult your doctor or pharmacist before taking any medication.
+Consult your doctor or pharmacist before taking any medicine.

 Pregnancy, breastfeeding, and fertility